maths/moodle-qtype_stack/doc/en/Authoring/CASText.md

 ## Introduction ##

 `castext` is CAS-enabled text.
 This is HTML into which mathematics is embedded.
-Many of the fields in a STACK question, such as the Question Stem are of this type.
+Many of the fields in a STACK question, such as the Question text are of this type.

 Information about [Basic HTML](http://www.w3schools.com/html/html_primary.asp) is available elsewhere.